 1. “Quick to listen” means – focus on what the other person is saying.
 Don’t assume that you understand them and say, “I understand”.
 Instead summarize what they are saying, and see if that is what they meant.
 This may take awhile.
 Do not use an “if, and, or but” in your summary.
 Do not proceed to sharing your thoughts and/or feelings until you receive an affirmative “yes” from them.

-Most of my couples struggle with the “quick to listen” part.
+Most couples struggle with the “quick to listen” part.
 It takes a lot of effort to truly comprehend what the other person is saying and meaning.
 All energy must be focused on understanding the other person.
 When truly listening, you do not have extra energy to think about justifying your point of view.

 2. “Slow to speak” means – do not think about what you want to say when the other person is talking.
 Take into account the other person’s thoughts and feelings before speaking.
 If something critical or negative is to be said, then begin with some compliments or positives first.
 Paul says, “Instead, we will speak the truth in love…” (Ephesians 4:15 NLT).